Creating a Chat Bubble Which Looks Like a Chat Bubble in iMessage — the easy way

 Nice.
 Let’s add the ability to change the background color.

-And finale part.
-Add a text label and calculate its sizes.
+And the finale part.
+Add the text label and calculate its sizes.
 Let’s assume that the maximum width of our bubble should not be more that 66% of the screen width.

 Creating the Image Bubble